AndreaScorr/corsoGit/README.md

 ```
   PROCEDURE alignToghetherBoxes(tokenToAlignTogether)
    # While there are tokens left in the ToDoList
-    While not IsListEmpty(tokenToAlignTogether):
+    WHILE not IsListEmpty(tokenToAlignTogether):
         # Find the distance, rotation angle, and code of the nearest golden token
         distance, rotation_angle, codeToken = find_golden_token()

         # If no token is detected, turn the robot to the left
-        If distance == -1:
+        IF distance == -1:
             Print("I don't see any token!!")
             TurnLeftSlightly()
-        # If we are close to the token, attempt to grab it
+        # if we are close to the token, attempt to grab it
-        ElseIf distance < d_th:
+        ELSEIF distance < d_th:
             Print("Found it!")

             # If the robot successfully grabs the token, perform the following actions
-            If R.grab():
+            IF R.grab():
                 Print("Gotcha!")
                 TurnLeft(21, 2)  # Turn left with 21 speed for 2 seconds
                 DriveForward(21, 3)  # Move forward with 21 speed for 3 seconds